 Fourth-year architecture student Ryan Hung V. Nguyen won the Honor Award at this year's 2x8:Exchange, the annual student exhibition and scholarship fundraiser hosted by the Los Angeles chapter of the American Institute of Architects.
 Nguyen's entry housEMOJI captured first place, besting 31 other submissions by the state's top architecture students from 15 architecture programs.

 The exhibition debuted on May 8 at the Helms Design Center in Culver City.
 New this year was a virtual reality component, incorporated into the traditional gallery setting that enabled this year's program to feature a physical gallery and virtual reality gallery to celebrate the architecture profession's interdisciplinary and digital future.
 Also displayed were students' process work, demonstrating the non-linear and often messy design process.
-The program included a zero-waste component: materials used for its construction will be will be reused by community educational groups.
+The program included a zero-waste component: materials used for its construction will be reused by community educational groups.
 Frank Clementi, a lecturer in the Department of Architecture, also showcased his fall studio work in this public event space.

 "We appreciate the careful look at the vernacular of a gable roof house typology and how complex the interactions of space have been evolved through a re-look at this common typology," said AIA 2x8 co-vice chair Kirill Volchinskiy ('17, architecture), a designer with STIR Architecture.
 "It has offered a complexity that adds enough interest in special conditions to an otherwise very simple program."